We've Won Over £90 Million For Our Clients

-Last Updated 12th December 2024.
+Last Updated 12th August 2025.
 If you have suffered a fibula injury due to someone else breaching their duty of care, you may be able to make a personal injury claim.
-Our guide will explore when you may be able to make a claim for compensation through the lens of a broken fibula claim case study worth £46,000.
+Our guide will explore when you may be able to make a claim for compensation for a broken fibula claim by examining a figurative case study worth £46,000.

 We’ll also discuss the time limits for making a personal injury compensation claim and the exceptions to this rule.
 Our guide also explores fibula fracture compensation and the components of a compensation award.